mongodb/docs/source/includes/list-table-server-pool-requests.rst

    * - ``cancelDate``
      - date
-     - The date and time the request was canceled.
+     - The date and time the request was cancelled.

    * - ``groupId``
      - string